Ilyasse-ck/Atrial-Fibrillation-Detection/3. Data set generation/Readme.md

-Read README.MI in the main directory for further information abou the data sets
+Read README.md in the main directory for further information abou the data sets